VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 - For shellcode execution, we replace the Windows API CreateThread with the native API **NtCreateThreadEx**.
 - And finally we have to replace the Windows API WaitForSingleObject with the native API **NtWaitForSingleObject**.

 The code works as follows.
 Unlike the Windows APIs, most of the native APIs are not officially or partially documented by Microsoft and are therefore not intended for Windows OS developers.
 To use the native APIs in our Native Dropper, we need to manually define the function pointers for the native APIs.
+For instance, ``typedef NTSTATUS(WINAPI* PNTALLOCATEVIRTUALMEMORY)(HANDLE, PVOID*, ULONG_PTR, PSIZE_T, ULONG, ULONG);`` creates a new type ``PNTALLOCATEVIRTUALMEMORY`` that represents a specific type of function pointer. ``extern`` is used to declare a variable or function that is defined in another source file or module.
+This allows different parts of a program to access the same shared variables or functions.

 This part is already fully implemented in the Native Dropper POC.
 <details>

  ```